chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

 - If `this` is <u>outside a function definition</u>, keyword `this` is bound to the global object.

-  - Even in strict mode, `this` at the top level scope, the global scope, is bound to the global object, not `undefined`.
+  - Even in strict mode, `this` at the top level scope, the global scope.
+So it's bound to the global object, not `undefined`.

   ```js
   "use strict";